itrocket-team/testnet_guides/namada/README.md

 sudo systemctl restart namadad && sudo journalctl -u namadad -f
 ```

-## If your node stops, try the following steps, if not, ignore it
+## If your node  halt, try the following steps, if not, ignore it

 Stop node and delete `tx_wasm_cache` `vp_wasm_cache`
 ~~~bash